 Valtrex is an antiviral medication used to manage outbreaks of herpes.
 Its active ingredient is valaciclovir.
 It’s usually swallowed as a pill and it works by stopping the virus from copying itself, slowing its spread through the skin cells and helping the immune system to clear the infection faster.
 It can be taken daily to help prevent outbreaks from occurring.

-You can order valaciclovir directly from us.
-You won’t need to wait for a doctor’s appointment, and you can skip any embarrassing face to face conversations.
-All you need to do is start an online consultation with us and let us know your medical history and symptoms.
-If approved, you’ll receive a treatment plan from our doctors within 2 hours and your genital herpes medication will be shipped for free to your door the next day.
+You can order valacyclovir directly from us.
+There’s no need to wait for a doctor’s appointment, all you need to do is start an online consultation with us and let us know your medical history and symptoms.
+If approved, you’ll receive a treatment plan from our doctors within 2 hours and your genital herpes medication will be shipped for free to your door.
 It’s as simple as that.